hpcloud/npm-lazy-mirror/README.md

 package in the metadata.
 This means that clients who use this mirror must be continue to do so, or the worst case scenario is to remove the local `node_modules` and reinstall from the new registry.

+Additionally, you cannot use this mirror for publishing / user login.

 ## Todo

   * Indexing for `/all/-/` requests